Scans

 - Scans: Create and update scan definitions and access scan results.

-- PCI Compliance: Create PCI scans and access PCI scan results.
+- PCI Compliance: View historical PCI scan results.
 See Manage PCI scans.

 - Search: Search scan results for criteria such as vulnerability name and risk levels.
 See Search scan results.